 School Council gives the children an opportunity to have their voices heard and feel part of the school community.
 To be a council member, you need to have certain skills such as being a good-listener, being unprejudiced and being a good role model.
 These qualities help us to achieve realistic goals.
 The representatives should feedback to their classmates about what has been discussed and may need to ask their class for opinions and ideas for the different decisions and plans that are in the making.

-The School Council members meet every fortnight to discuss various issues.
+The School Council members meet regularly to discuss various issues.
 Please add suggestions to the School Council Box so that so that we can have some great discussions that may lead to some fantastic results.

-The children also managed to raise £150 for the Kidscape charity which supports children who have been victims of bullying.
+The children also managed to raise £200 for Save The Children from Christmas Jumper Day.
 The children enjoyed attending school wearing different socks as part of our work on the theme ‘Equal but Different’.
-Two of our youngest school council representatives also attended the Mole Valley Junior Voices meeting earlier in the term which was a memorable experience for both, at first they were a little shy but soon found their microphones/voices.
-Another four school council members accompanied joined other council members at the termly KS2 ELP meeting at the Howard.
+Four school council members accompanied joined other council members at the termly KS2 ELP meeting at the Howard.
 The children discussed lunchtimes and were very surprised to learn that not all schools within the ELP offer the same amount of support and activities/clubs we do at Oakfield.
 Next School Council will be evaluating our current pupil questionnaire and suggesting changes which could be made before these are carried out later in the year.